seamapi/typed-axios/README.md

 Typed Axios is a simple way to create an Axios instance that is fully typed with the routes from an application.

+The benefit of using TypedAxios is you don't need to create or import a client for a third party API, you can just apply types (generated from [OpenAPI](#) or [Nextlove](https://github.com/seamapi/nextlove)) to an existing Axios instance.

 ```ts
 import type TypedAxios from "typed-axios"
 import axios from "axios"